-- To facilitate readiness, traders moving non-controlled goods to GB will be allowed to declare their goods by making an entry into the declarants records (EIDR). - Businesses will be required to keep records of their imports and submit this information, via a supplementary declaration within 6 months of import and pay the required duty via an approved duty deferment account - Traders controlled moving qoods excise goods) will ٠ (e.g. need make frontier declaration.
-This declaration be full, simplified, to а can or a transit declaration depending on the trader's authorisation
+- To facilitate readiness, traders moving non-controlled goods to GB will be allowed to declare their goods by making an entry into the declarants records (EIDR). - Businesses will be required to keep records of their imports and submit this information, via a supplementary declaration within 6 months of import and pay the required duty via an approved duty deferment account - excise Traders moving controlled goods (e.g. goods) will need to make а frontier declaration.
+This declaration be full, simplified, can or a transit declaration depending on the trader's authorisation